vippsas/vipps-recurring-api/README.md

-# Vipps eCommerce API version 2
+# Vipps Recurring API version 1

 This repo contains developer resources for the Vipps eCommerce API.
 For more information about this product, "Vipps på Nett", please see: https://www.vipps.no/bedrift/vipps-pa-nett